Leslie Dewan: Entrepreneurship

 Dewan co-founded Transatomic Power in Cambridge, Massachusetts in 2011 and was the chief executive officer until the corporation ceased operations.

 Transatomic Power was founded to design and develop a molten salt reactor (Generation IV reactor) to generate clean and low-cost nuclear power.

 In December 2012, Forbes magazine selected Dewan for their 30 Under 30 in Energy.

 In September 2013, MIT Technology Review recognized Dewan as one of “35 Innovators Under 35”.

 In December 2013, TIME magazine selected Dewan as one of "30 People Under 30 Changing the World".

 In 2016, errors were discovered in the company's analysis of its reactor design.
 A corrected reactor design had substantial technical advances over conventional light water reactors.
 However, it did not meet commercial requirements for rapid growth of the company.
 By September 25, 2018, Transatomic had ceased operations and placed its design data in the public domain.

-Dewan is currently CEO at RadiantNano in Framington, Massachusetts, in partnership with Dr. Matthew Alpert, designing and manufacturing sensors for detecting and imaging radiation.
+Dewan is currently CEO at RadiantNano in Framingham, Massachusetts, in partnership with Dr. Matthew Alpert, designing and manufacturing sensors for detecting and imaging radiation.
 RadiantNano is focused on clean energy, medical diagnostics, and national security.
 In particular, RadiantNano is developing and deploying technology for preventing the proliferation of nuclear materials via smuggling in shipping containers.